bennysuf/Outfit-Organizer/my-app/README.md

 # My Phase-2 Project

 ## What my project is:
     Unsure what to wear today?
-Want to not waist time picking out an outfit?
+Want to not waste time picking out an outfit?
     By being able to upload outfits and add them to a weeklong calendar, this project will allow you to do just that.
     Upload outfits, name, description, and photo.